School Counselor Resources

 Fall Application Dates

-For fall admission, the extended early action deadline is January 15, 2021.
+For fall admission, the early action deadline is November 15.
 Early action is a nonbinding cycle that gives complete applicants priority consideration for direct entry to academic programs, merit scholarship programs, and University honors experiences.
 The rolling admission deadline is February 1.
 Applicants who do not meet the early action deadline but who meet the rolling deadline will be considered on a space-available basis.
 Applications are reviewed and OHIO admission decisions are released on a rolling basis.

 An official copy of the student's high school transcript must be sent directly from the high school guidance office to Undergraduate Admissions, Chubb Hall 120, 1 Ohio University Drive, Athens OH 45701.
 Undergraduate Admissions also has the capability to accept many electronic transcripts.
 For a complete list of accepted electronic formats, please call 740.593.4100.
 Undergraduate Admissions also reserves the right to request first-term or first-semester grades from a student's senior year in order to make a more informed admission decision.
 Final transcripts are required post-high school graduation to finalize admission.